francescoimola/my-site/_notes/works/three-years.md

 title: Three Years
 permalink: /three-years
 ---
 In 2019, I downloaded my entire Twitter archive of over a thousand tweets spanning nearly three years.
-I used this vast amount of data to create a book, install it in an exhibition, and perform an uninterrupted 2:30 hrs live reading.
-As a believer in the power of journaling, I was interested in how presenting data as a stream of consciousness could tell the story of where it came from and the person (me) behind the tweets.
-Plus, Twitter made it so easy to download your data that I could not resist playing with it.
+I used this dataset to create a book, install it in an exhibition, and perform an uninterrupted 2:30 hrs live reading.
+As a believer in the power of journaling, I was interested in how presenting data as a stream of consciousness could tell the story of how it came to be published on social media.

-Materialising the new media into old media, I wrote a book called Three Years containing the thousands of tweets I had published in the three years before the book was assembled.
-Or maybe the book wrote itself, becoming a testament to the performativity of the archive.
+Materialising the new media into old media, I wrote a book called Three Years—or maybe the book wrote itself—containing the thousands of tweets I had published in the three years before the book was assembled.

-Three Years was launched—and read—on 23 March 2019 at the Heritage Gallery (of University of Greenwich Galleries).
-And it was displayed as part of [528](http://www.greenwichunigalleries.co.uk/fivetoeight/), the group show I co-curated with fellow students at the University of Greenwich.
+Three Years was launched and read live on 23 March 2019 at Heritage Gallery, University of Greenwich Galleries.
+It was displayed as part of [528](http://www.greenwichunigalleries.co.uk/fivetoeight/), a group show I co-curated with fellow students at the University of Greenwich.

 ![Book Mockup](){: data-src="assets\three_years\mockup.png" .lazyload loading="lazy"}